ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 * install.bat (on Windows)
 * sh install.sh (on Mac/OSX or linux)

-This will update your manifest file, add the **artisan_library.jar** to your libs directory and create the CustomArtisanService class, if one doesn\'t exist already.
+This will update your manifest file, add the **artisan_library.jar** to your libs directory and create an Application class, if one doesn\'t exist already.

 If there are any settings in your application\'s manifest that are not compatible with Artisan you will be notified and the installer will not complete.
 For example, you must specify a minimum Android SDK of 2.3.3 or higher.
 Change the specified settings and run the Artisan installer again.